 Reciprocal Health Care Agreements or RHCA’s, are designed to help Australians travelling overseas cover emergency medical costs, or access medical attention that cannot wait until they have returned home.
 In Australia, we are lucky to have eleven Reciprocal Health Care Agreements with different countries around the globe.

 While the systems are vital in helping Australian travellers, it’s important to remember that the agreement is not a blanket cover for all medical costs.
 There are many conditions and exemptions to the agreements, depending on which country the agreement is with.
-Smartraveller recommends getting travel insurance for people who are travelling internationally, to help bridge any gaps in the health care agreements.
+Smartraveller recommends getting travel insurance for international travellers, to help bridge any gaps in the health care agreements.

 The participating countries also enjoy the benefits of our public health system when visiting Australia, with costs being charged back to the person’s country of origin.
 In this way, Australia has formed the agreements with countries whose health care systems closely mirror our own and who roughly share the same amount of visitors between the two countries.
 The RHCA’s have some amazing benefits for the participating countries, but it is still not deemed to be as comprehensive as travel insurance.